Fantasound: Fantasound set-ups

 Ten different Fantasound setups were built and tested during its development.
 As many as several hundred designs were detailed on paper, each with different equipment combinations.
-The first set-up that was constructed, the Mark I system, used a left, center and right speaker placed across the stage plus one in each corner at the back of the auditorium.
+The first setup that was constructed, the Mark I system, used a left, center and right speaker placed across the stage plus one in each corner at the back of the auditorium.
 It used two sound channels, one directed at the stage center (or "screen") speaker, while the second could travel around the remaining four across the room smoothly using a manually controlled four-circuit panpot.
 The following Mark II configuration used a third sound channel and three additional speakers, one placed on each side wall of the house and a third placed in the middle of the ceiling, all with a manual six-circuit panpot.
 By the time the Mark II system was devised, the control of the sound system was too complex for a single operator.
 To solve that difficulty, the Mark III system was developed to study the effects of a pilot tone-control track.
 The configuration was a single-channel Togad expander, controlled by either an oscillator or a tone track.
 The Mark IV system was identical to the eight-speaker, three-track Mark II system except that a Togad replaced manual control.
 It was installed at Disney's Hyperion studios in the summer of 1939 and was used for sound and music department research until Disney's relocation to Burbank in 1940.
 The equipment for this system required a floor space of about 35 feet by 4 feet and used nearly 400 vacuum tubes.